 The Outer Cape is one of the most popular places to stay, thanks to tiny enclaves such as Provincetown and Truro.
 Gay-friendly Provincetown

-is at the tip of the Cape, and is relaxed and mellow during the low season...but come summer, nearly 60,000 visitors flock to its picturesque shore and quaint village square.
+is at the tip of the Cape, and is relaxed and mellow during the low season...but come summer, nearly 60,000 visitors flock to Cape Cod beachfront rentals.
 It's home to the oldest gay bar in the United States, the Atlantic House, as well as a number of well-maintained lighthouses.

 Truro is one of the most affluent towns on the Cape, and that's saying something.
 The Highland Lighthouse shouldn't be missed, nor should one skip a day frolicking at one of the beautiful beaches in town.
 South of Truro, historic Eastham is known as "the gate" to the Cape Cod National Seashore and makes a fantastic home base for exploring the entire region.

 Nantucket & Martha's Vineyard